The Athlete’s Hip

 With that in mind, there are a number of risk factors involved in developing athletic hip pain, and since we can’t influence injury history, we should be looking for ways to influence other significant factors, such as instability, imbalance, and range of motion by programming for our athletes based on a needs analysis.
 This will ultimately help influence even those unpredictable movements and actions on the pitch that could cause an injury.
 Since we are not trying to recreate the chaotic environment the match in the gym, our hip mobility protocol is focused on controlled articulations and movement.
 A complete hip injury prevention or rehabilitation protocol is beyond the scope of this article, but this could serve as one of the elements in the injury prevention protocol.

-Our extensive assessment and screening of players has confirmed the research findings on injury mechanisms as we have regularly seen that most athletes who are susceptible to hip and groin injuries have poor trunk stabilization and pelvic ring control.
-We have also observed limited mobility, particularly in the hip joint, which is why we compared their passive and active ROM and found that there is a significant difference between the two.
+Our extensive assessment and screening of players have confirmed the research findings on injury mechanisms as we have regularly seen that most athletes who are susceptible to hip and groin injuries have poor trunk stabilization and pelvic ring control.
+We have also observed limited mobility, particularly in the hip joint, which is why we compared their passive and active ROM, and found that there is a significant difference between the two.

 In the article entitled Hip pain in Athletes – When it is not the Labrum, the authors observe “An additional risk factor is adductor weakness.
-However, inflexibility of the adductor group does not appear to impact injury rate.”
+However, the inflexibility of the adductor group does not appear to impact injury rate.”
 One strategy to limit the risk of injury could be reducing the difference between active and passive ROM.
 In games, we often see situations where the player has to extend beyond his active ROM when going to block a ball or during a tackle, which would imply benefits of strengthening at various ranges and planes of motion.
 We know that we are strongest in mid ROM, and the research as well as practical observations imply that we should not neglect ranges of motion beyond this point.

 In order to confront the potential injury risk inherent to the athletes we work with, we try to implement active mobility drills and breathing exercises into our training sessions.
 With breathing exercises such as bear breathing and dead bug variations, we try to influence postural issues and pelvic stability, while the active mobility drills are intended to influence ROM, whereby we try to improve ROM overall, as well as reducing the difference between active and passive ROM.
 It is very worrying seeing really young athletes, teenagers, with extremely poor mobility.
 The positive thing is that during this stage of growth we have even more of a chance to improve their mobility, as their joints and joint capsules are particularly tolerant to stressors during the growth spurt.
-This means that we can improve their mobility quicker, while treating each athlete individually.
+This means that we can improve their mobility quicker while treating each athlete individually.
 If a player already comes in injured, then we have to individualize our methods.

 Standing Hip CARs – exercise description